GOES West (GOES 17)

 Channel 8: The "Upper-Level" Water Vapor band

-At present this band provides information about the dynamics of the atmosphere near the tropopause (the boundary between the troposphere below - where we live - and the stratosphere above).
-In the future, this channel, along with other infrared channels and weather model information, will provide the amount of ozone in a column.
-The Total Ozone product is expected to provide information to forecasters that will help them forecast areas of atmospheric turbulence and to provide better forecasts of air quality.
+This band provides information about the dynamics of the atmosphere near the tropopause (the atmospheric boundary between the troposphere below – where we live – and the stratosphere above).
+The ozone band on the ABI does not give exact information on total ozone; rather, multiple ABI IR bands are used to calculate an estimate.
+The Total Ozone product provides information to forecasters that helps them forecast areas of atmospheric turbulence and provide better forecasts of air quality.

 This image is not a single channel but a combination of several GOES-R channels along with a polar orbiting satellite.
 During daytime, bands 1, 2 and 3 (red, blue and "veggie") are combined to produce an approximation of how it would appear if viewed with human eyes from space.